juheise/pipic/readme.md

 - height: picture height in pixels
 - infile (optional): file to read decimal places from; expects text; can only deal with integers, other symbols will cause errors
 - outfile (optional): file
+- random (optional): set this flag to use random input instead

 ### How to create pictures larger than 1000x1000